ga-wdi-boston/wdi_7_js_hw_interest_calculator/README.md

-# Javascript Day 1 Homework
+# JavaScript Day 1 Homework

+This assignment consists of two distinct tasks:

-Write a simple interest calculator for loans.
-Ask the user for the total amount borrowed, interest rate and number of years.
+1. Write a simple interest calculator for loans.
+Ask the user for the amount borrowed, interest rate, and number of years, and output the amount of interest that will be paid.

-Also, write a simple 'game' that makes a user guess a number between 1 and 10.
-If they are incorrect, output if they are high or low.
-If they are correct, output that they are correct and end the game.

-Put these in their respective javascript files.

-### Reading

-Read your JavaScript: Definitive Guide chapters 1-3.
-The latter part of chapter 3 will cover things that we haven't covered in class and has a few tricky parts.
-Don't worry about getting all of those immediately.

-### Watching
+2. Write a JavaScript version of the [Guess the Number](https://github.com/ga-wdi-boston/wdi_1_ruby_hw_number_guess) game from Week 1.
+As before, the user should get three chances to guess a randomly-generated number between 1 and 10, getting a high/low hint if they guess incorrectly.

+## Grading

+* **(2)** Interest calculator functions as specified
+* **(2)** Interest calculator code has good style/naming and adheres to best practices
+* **(2)** Number-guess game functions as specified
+* **(2)** Number-guess game code has good style/naming and adheres to best practices
+* **(2)** Repository has clean, logical, single-task commits with descriptive messages

+## Required Viewing

-Watch [Douglas Crockford's JavaScript The Good Parts](http://www.youtube.com/watch?v=hQVTIJBZook) video.
+Watch Douglas Crockford's [JavaScript: The Good Parts](http://www.youtube.com/watch?v=hQVTIJBZook) talk.
 It is approximately one hour, but is massively beneficial to understanding JavaScript.

-### Suggested Additional Resources
+## Additional Resources

-* [JavaScript: The Good Parts](http://www.amazon.com/gp/product/0596517742/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0596517742&linkCode=as2&tag=wha07-20) - This book doesn't teach JavaScript.
-It teaches you what not to do with JavaScript.
+* [JavaScript: The Good Parts](http://www.amazon.com/gp/product/0596517742/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0596517742&linkCode=as2&tag=wha07-20) &ndash; Teaches JavaScript by teaching what *not* to do with it.
-* [JavaScript Patterns](http://www.amazon.com/gp/product/0596806752/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0596806752&linkCode=as2&tag=wha07-20) - Understanding JavaScript's patterns is often difficult.
+* [JavaScript Patterns](http://www.amazon.com/gp/product/0596806752/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0596806752&linkCode=as2&tag=wha07-20) &ndash; Understanding JavaScript's patterns is often difficult.
 Having a mastery of these will help greatly in this class.
-This also covers patterns that are undesirable, but which you may find yourself doing.
+This includes patterns that are undesirable, but which you may find yourself doing.
 It also further highlights best practices and pitfalls to avoid.